codepath/android_guides/Lambda-Expressions.md

 * Getting `An exception has occurred in the compiler (1.8.0_05)` or `com.sun.tools.javac.code.Symbol$CompletionFailure` or `java.lang.invoke.MethodType not found`?
   * Try swapping the order of `apply plugin: 'retrolambda'` and `apply plugin: "android"`.
-  * Check the path to the JDK in Android Studio settings to ensure correct.
+  * Check the path to the JDK in Android Studio settings to ensure correctness.
-  * Check the path to the JDK in `build.gradle` to ensure correct.
+  * Check the path to the JDK in `build.gradle` to ensure correctness and consistency.

 ## Attribution